 Becuase it is only if you are aware of how much pain and suffering you are experiencing that you might be willing do some thing about it and star a slow deep breathing pracise.

 Might slow deep breathing be a way to develop more serenity in your life?

 In their book The Healing Power of the Breath, ($15.99) Dr’s Brown and Gerbarg discuss the scientific methodology behind their method of breathing (Coherent Breathing).
-Might this help you achieve the experience of more peace and less fear in your life?
+Might doing the breathing they recommnd might help you achieve the experience of more peace and less fear in your life.